 During the early part of the 20th century two well known sisters were in charge - Mabel Leyland and Elsie Whittaker who ran the hotel during the Second World War.
 Elsie’s son Peter Whittaker (a previous owner of Treeby and Bolton, Keswick) took over before passing it to his brother Michael.
 It was Michael who then sold it to Jean and Gunter Fidrmuc at 5pm on 19th April 1973.

-Lake District Hotels Ltd. Owned and run by the Graves family.
+Owned and run by the Graves family as part of the Lake District Hotels Group.
 Complete ground floor refurbishment including restaurant, lounges, reception and bar.
 All bedrooms refurbished.
 Self catering cottage transformed into 4 brand new bedrooms.

 Peter Fidrmuc took over running of the hotel from parents